-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article, Gena shows how engagement, wedding and anniversary announcements in old newspapers provide a wealth of genealogical information to help with your family history research.
+Introduction: In this article, Gena Philibert-Ortega shows how engagement, wedding and anniversary announcements in old newspapers provide a wealth of genealogical information to help with your family history research.
+Gena is a genealogist and author of the book “From the Family Kitchen.”

 What should you be searching for when conducting family history research in newspapers?
 Vital record events are some of the most common newspaper articles about our ancestors, such as birth notices and obituaries.
 There’s another broad category of newspaper articles that is extremely helpful to genealogists: engagement, wedding and anniversary announcements.
 Falling in love and getting married can result in multiple articles rich in genealogical data.